aces/Loris/modules/bvl_feedback/test/TestPlan.md

 # Behavioural Feedback Test Plan

+The Behavioural Feedback module is located in Clinical -> Behavioural Quality Control -> Behavioural Feedback

 1. Permissions
 - Disable the module in the database:
 - UPDATE modules SET Active = 'N' WHERE Name = 'bvl_feedback';